clearmatics/simple-safe/src/simple_safe/docs/README.md

 ## Authentication

-For signing messages and transactions, Simple Safe currently supports authenticating with a Trezor device (more secure) or a local encrypted keyfile (less secure).
+For signing Safe and Web3 transactions, Simple Safe currently supports authenticating with a Trezor device (more secure) or a local encrypted keyfile (less secure).